The Virginia Mediation Network Andrew R. Pizzi Scholarship

 The Scholarship:

-The VMN Andrew R. Pizzi Scholarship is established as a tribute to Andrew R. Pizzi, an accomplished mediator passionate about VMN, the Alternative Dispute Resolution (ADR) field (including conflict, coaching, facilitation, and peacebuilding), and his clients.
+The Andrew R. Pizzi Virginia Mediation Network (VMN) Scholarship was established in 2024 as a tribute to the late Andrew R. Pizzi, an accomplished mediator passionate about VMN, the Alternative Dispute Resolution (ADR) field (including conflict resolution, coaching, facilitation, and peacebuilding), and his clients.
 Andy was a delight to work with, a leader with a vision, a great sense of humor, and a very dependable person.

-The scholarship provides eligible students up to $1,000 in financial assistance towards tuition, books, and/or attendance at a VMN-recognized ADR conference or ADR training/workshop.
-It also provides a one-year VMN membership.
+The scholarship provides eligible Virginia students up to $1,000 in financial assistance towards their education in a field with a focus on dispute resolution and/or attendance at a recognized ADR conference or ADR training/workshop.
+It also provides a complimentary two-year VMN membership.

-Three scholarships will be granted: one to an undergraduate student, one to a graduate student, and one to a law student.
+Three scholarships will be granted to enrolled students: one to an undergraduate student, one to a graduate student, and one to a law student.

 Goal:

-The Andrew R. Pizzi VMN Scholarship aims to support undergraduate, graduate, and law students dedicated to giving back to the community through Alternative Dispute Resolution (ADR) and it opens the door to opportunities for mentor/mentee relationships with those in the VMN community.
-It empowers students to pursue their education and training in conflict resolution, enhances their skills, and fosters their ability to promote peace and justice within their communities.
+The Andrew R. Pizzi VMN Scholarship aims to support Virginia undergraduate, graduate, and law students dedicated to a career giving back to the community through Alternative Dispute Resolution (ADR).
+It empowers students to pursue their education and training in conflict resolution, enhance their skills, and foster their ability to promote peace and justice within their communities.

 Eligibility:

-1. Applicants must be a graduate, undergraduate, or law student enrolled full-time or part-time and in good standing at an academic institution in Virginia.
+1. Applicants must be a graduate, undergraduate, or law student enrolled full-time or part-time and in good standing at an academic institution located in the Commonwealth of Virginia.

 2. Applicants must comply with the application process requirements.